blitz/bender/README.md

 Check the documentation of your Multiboot-capable boot loader to see how Bender is booted.
-Bender will discover serial ports and then boot the next boot module as multiboot kernel.
+Bender will discover serial ports and then boot the next boot module as Multiboot2 or Multiboot1 kernel depending on what it supports.

 ## Parameters